 There isn't a viewing platform at this level; you simply need to change to another lift.
 But to make it more interesting there's a graffiti map of London on the floor with lots of clues to London trivia.

 You take another lift from level 33 to level 68 and arrive at 'Cloudscape'.
-This level, I think, is just to help you adjust to the high height so you don't come out of the lift and see the views immediately.
+This level, we assume, is just to help you adjust to the high height so you don't come out of the lift and see the views immediately.
 The walls have an opaque film covering them explaining the types of clouds to help you identify them.

 From here, walk to level 69 and you have reached what will be the most popular floor of the building.
 The views are spectacular even on a low visibility day.